Home โ€บ Destinations โ€บ Europe

 Although goulash is actually a Hungarian meal, it is a popular “guest” dish in several Balkan countries.
 You will have more than one chance to try it during your visit to Croatia, Serbia, Albania, and Bosnia (or, it’s bograč in Slovenian).

 It’s a tasty stew made from tender meat, paprika, onions and peppers.
-It is not too spicy, but it should be full of delicious flavors because it can be cooked for hours until the flavors blend perfectly.
+It is not too spicy, but it should be full of delicious flavors because it can be cooked for hours, allowing the flavors to blend perfectly.
 So, goulash will reveal who is a real expert in the kitchen.

 You will find it in many restaurants and if you travel to Istria, try it with Pljukanci, an Istrian homemade pasta.
 That’s one of the best things you can order.